MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/MicrosoftTranslator.md

 # Microsoft Translator Service

+> [!WARNING]
+> (This API will be removed in the future.
+Please refer to the [Microsoft Translator](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) documentation instead.)

 The **Microsoft Translator Service** allows you to translate text to various supported languages.

 > [!div class="nextstepaction"]